-2. If I did well for my exams, I would ask myself how can I improve further?
+2. If I did well in my exams, I would ask myself how can I improve further?

-I love to share story because it engage the interviewers and give them an idea of my character.
+I love to share a story because it engages the interviewers and give them an idea of my character.
 If you want to learn more, you can read this post here.

 Are you ready to be a proprietary trader?